 Any professional wood floor installer is familiar with racking.
 It’s the term they use to describe the process of laying the floor out in advance of the actual installation.
 If you plan on installing your floors yourself, do not skip racking if you want the best results.

-Racking gives you a good idea of how the finished floor will appear, brings to light any possible problems with installation (hello walls that aren’t straight) and ultimately speeds the installation process.
+Racking gives you a good idea of how the finished floor will appear, brings to light any possible problems with installation, and ultimately speeds up the installation process.

 Strips or Planks?

-With a random or diagonal pattern, you can mix strips with planks to further increase the “randomness” of the pattern.
+With a random or diagonal pattern, you can mix strips with planks to further increase the “randomness.”
 Because strips generally cost less than planks, this may save a bit of money too.

 5 Things to Remember about Flooring Patterns

 Wood floors are not just a flooring purchase.
 They are a long-lasting investment in your home.
 They will provide years of beauty and service.

 Pick the installation pattern of your floors as carefully as you pick the flooring and the installer.
 Keep in mind:

 - If the subfloor on the joists is sagging, lay floors perpendicular to the floor joists for strength.